knpuniversity/php-beginner-series/knpu/arrays3.rst

         </div>
     <?php } ?>

 Refresh and voilà!
-To make things cleaner, I also closed the PHP tag after my ``foreach`` statement.
-This let me write HTML instead of printing it from inside PHP, which is hard to read.
-But it's really the same as before: we opened PHP, started the ``foreach``, closed PHP, then later opened PHP again to add the closing ``}`` for the ``foreach``.
+To make things cleaner, I also close the PHP tag after my ``foreach`` statement.
+This lets me write HTML instead of printing it from inside PHP, which is hard to read.
+But it's really the same as before: we open PHP, start the ``foreach``, close PHP, then later open it again to add the closing ``}`` for the ``foreach``.
 If you're not used to this yet, we'll practice it!